prog4biol/pfb2023/unix.md

 #### Logging into Your Workstation

 Your workstation is an iMac.
 To log into it, provide your user name and password.
-Your username is 'student' and the password is 'pfb2022'
+Your username is 'pfb' + workstation number and the password is 'pfb2023'

 #### Bringing up the Command-Line